YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Scalp contrast matters.
 When the scalp and hair color contrast strongly, the scalp becomes easier to notice.

-This is why two patients can receive similar numbers of grafts and still look very different in the end.
+In practice, two patients can receive similar numbers of grafts and still look very different in the end.
 A man with coarse, dark, slightly wavy hair may look quite full with fewer grafts.
 A man with fine, straight hair and a stronger scalp contrast may still look lighter even with more grafts.

 That is not a theory.
 That is the everyday clinical reality.